jijdp/Portfolio/README.md

 - [Courses and Certificates](#Courses-and-Certificates)

 ## About Me
-I'm a software tester who is looking for an opportunity to work in this role full-time.
-I have experience with manual testing and automated tests.
-I can write test cases, find bugs/defects and use management tools such as Jira and Trello .
-I can test API with Postman and test codeless with Selenium IDE.
-I have knowledge of SQL/MySQL and understand how to work in agile/scrum.
-I’m also intrigued to learn any skills that enhance my ability.
+I'm a software tester experienced in manual testing and automated tests.
+Knowledgeable in manual test activity, management tools, API testing, Robot and Selenium automating.
+I also have knowledge in SQL and agile/scrum.
+Intrigued to learn any skills that enhance my ability.

+Experience

 Languages I speak: English (Professional) / Thai (Native) / French (Low-intermediate)